Which Institutions Own Shares In Karyopharm Therapeutics Inc. (KPTI)?

-Karyopharm Therapeutics Inc. (NASDAQ: KPTI) is -27.94% lower on its value in year-to-date trading and has touched a low of $2.32 and a high of $6.84 in the current 52-week trading range.
+Karyopharm Therapeutics Inc. (NASDAQ: KPTI) is -26.47% lower on its value in year-to-date trading and has touched a low of $2.28 and a high of $6.84 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The KPTI stock was last observed hovering at around $2.38 in the last trading session, with the day’s gains setting it 0.07% off its average median price target of $7.50 for the next 12 months.
-It is also 75.5% off the consensus price target high of $10.00 offered by 10 analysts, but current levels are 51.0% higher than the price target low of $5.00 for the same period.
+The KPTI stock was last observed hovering at around $2.59 in the last trading session, with the day’s loss setting it -0.09% off its average median price target of $7.50 for the next 12 months.
+It is also 75.0% off the consensus price target high of $10.00 offered by 10 analysts, but current levels are 50.0% higher than the price target low of $5.00 for the same period.

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now